neondatabase/website/next/content/docs/guides/stepzen.md

 }
 ```

-This GraphQL query will translate to the following query to the Neon PostgreSQL database:
+This GraphQL query is translated to the following SQL query, which is run on the Neon PostgreSQL database:

 ```sql
 SELECT name, email FROM public.customer WHERE id = $1
 ```

-And together with the previous query, it will translate to the following query to the Neon PostgreSQL database:
+And together with the previous query, it translates to the following SQL query for the Neon PostgreSQL database:

 ```sql
 SELECT id, shippingcost, customerid FROM public.order SELECT name, email FROM public.customer WHERE id = $1
 ```

-StepZen will reuse SQL queries or merge queries when possible to get the data out of the Neon database more efficiently.
-For example, if you request the `customer` field for multiple orders, StepZen will only execute the `getCustomer` query once for every recurring value of `customerid`.
+StepZen reuses SQL queries or merges queries when possible to retrieve data from the Neon database more efficiently.
+For example, if you request the `customer` field for multiple orders, StepZen only executes the `getCustomer` query once for every recurring value of `customerid`.

 <Admonition type="note">
-In addition to letting StepZen generate the query that is sent to the Neon database, you can also define a raw query in the GraphQL schema.
+In addition to having StepZen generate the query that is sent to the Neon database, you can also define a raw query in the GraphQL schema.
 Defining a raw query is useful when you want to query data from multiple tables or when you want to use a more complex query.
 You can find an example in the `getOrderUsingCustomerid` query in the `postgresql/index.graphql` file.
 </Admonition>

-In this guide, we've explored the GraphQL API and seen how you can query data from the Neon database.
-Besides databases, you can also use StepZen to combine data from your Neon database with REST API or other GraphQL APIs, for example, when you want to connect with an authentication service.
+In this section, you explored the GraphQL API and learned how to query data from the Neon database.
+You also learned how you can use StepZen to combine data from your Neon database with REST API or other GraphQL APIs, for example, when you want to connect with an authentication service.

 ## Conclusion

-You have learned how to generate a GraphQL API from a Neon database.
+In this guide, you have learned how to generate a GraphQL API from a Neon database.
 You have used StepZen, which offers GraphQL-as-a-Service and a CLI to generate GraphQL APIs from data sources such as databases and REST APIs.
-You've seen how to create a Neon database and populate it with data.
 Using StepZen, you can quickly generate a GraphQL API from a Neon database and use it to query data from the database.
-Also, you looked at how StepZen translates queries to the GraphQL API into SQL queries to the Neon database.
+Also, you looked at how StepZen translates queries to the GraphQL API into SQL queries that run on your Neon database.

 You can find the complete code example [here](https://github.com/stepzen-dev/examples).